Need a site visit fix?

-Our team got so excited about Tim’s recent site visit to see the new Amazon Kitchen that we thought our fellow location planners might be yearning for a site visit just as much as we are.
+Our team got so excited about the first site visit within the team since the lockdowns that we thought our fellow location planners might be yearning for a site visit just as much as we are.

 Whilst we’re still a way off from our usual ability to roam we thought you might like to share a visit or two by proxy!
 We’re kicking off with a visit to sunny Sydney with Lizzie.